About cystic fibrosis

 Living with cystic fibrosis

-Staying active and having chest physiotherapy can help children with cystic fibrosis keep their lungs healthy.
+Staying active and having chest physiotherapy can help your child with cystic fibrosis keep their lungs healthy.

-A child with cystic fibrosis might miss a lot of school because of frequent hospital visits.
-If your child has cystic fibrosis, it’s important to let teachers know about your child’s condition and communicate with teachers regularly.
+Your child with cystic fibrosis might miss a lot of school because of frequent hospital visits.
+It’s important to let your child’s teachers know about your child’s condition and communicate regularly with the teachers.

-People with cystic fibrosis are advised to stay at least four metres away from other people with cystic fibrosis.
-This is to help prevent the spread of antibiotic-resistant bacteria that’s common in the lungs of people with cystic fibrosis.
+People with cystic fibrosis are advised to stay at least 4 metres away from other people with cystic fibrosis.
+This is to help prevent the spread of antibiotic-resistant bacteria that are common in the lungs of people with cystic fibrosis.